WEC-Sim/WEC-Sim/docs/developer/advanced_features.rst

 * Open the pertinent Simulink model,
 * Run the function with the address of the block being probed as the argument,
-* Explore the :code:`mask' data structure in the MATLAB workspace.
+* Explore the :code:`mask` data structure in the MATLAB workspace.

 .. figure:: /_static/images/extractMaskVariables.PNG